Smooth communication is crucial when you’re dealing with customers over the phone. It’s equally as important for all internal communication as well.

 Tool #1 — Nextiva Network Quality Speed Test

 Nextiva is another well-recognized name in the VoIP world.
-It’s one of my top recommendations for small businesses seeking an all-in-one solution for voice, video, and team collaboration.
+It’s one of our top recommendations for small businesses seeking an all-in-one solution for voice, video, and team collaboration.

 For traditional office settings and remote work alike, Nextiva helps organizations across a wide range of industries save money and stay modern with a VoIP phone system.